RR

 Conclusion

-✅ Zero cost automation
+✅ Zero cost — free tier everywhere

-✅ Zero maintenance (been running for months)
+✅ Zero maintenance — both automations have been running for months

 Get Started Today